 So I was in Starbucks one morning a few weeks ago when this guy came and sat beside me.
 We struck up a conversation and eventually, he asked where I was from, I told him I was Nigerian, and predictably, he said he would like to visit Nigeria some day and that he’d never left the United States.

 It always fascinates me how so few Americans have ever left their country (and in some cases, their state or even their town/city).
 This man I was talking to told me he would like to travel but had never been able to go because he felt it was too expensive, he’ll do it later, etc.

 It didn’t make a lot of sense to me, because with enough planning anyone without dependents on a modest /decent income can travel maybe once or twice a year for a few weeks.
 I was especially annoyed because Americans have one of the most extensive and far reaching visa treaties (although most of them are totally unaware of this) meaning that while Nigerians have to suffer countless embassy indignities, Americans can literally just waltz in and out of damn near any country they please.

 Most Americans that have passports usually hold one thin, anemic looking passport, but I have two bloated green passports held together by a rubber band that are nearly bursting / falling apart because of visa stamps and so much handling.
+A friend of mine even suggested I buy one those Bulk Passport Holders to keep my passport in to stop it from falling apart.
 I know Nigerians that have even more passports precariously linked, fat as a little green bible.